Ensemble transport smoothing. Part II: Nonlinear updates: Ensemble transport smoothers (EnTS)

 Under linear-Gaussian assumptions, this factorization underlies the Rauch-Tung-Striebel smoother \citep{Rauch1965MaximumSystems}.
 Despite the apparent similarity to Equation~\ref{eq:backwards_graph_multipass}, this expression could only be expressed as a single, batch map operation as in Equation~\ref{eq:decomposed_S_EnTS} if we were to condition a joint distribution $p(\y_{1:t},\x_{1:t})$ on all data points $\y_{1:t}^{*}$ at once.
 For all the reasons against batch operations listed above, this is sub-optimal.
 Instead, we can parse Equation~\ref{eq:backwards_graph_singlepass} as a sequence of smaller, independent update operations, as in Equation~\ref{eq:backward_smoother_subdivided}:

 where the necessary samples for the backward smoothing joint distributions are obtained during the filtering pass as $p(\x_{s+1},\x_{s}|\y_{1:s}^{*})=p(\x_{s}|\y_{1:s}^{*})p(\x_{s+1}|\x_{s})$, that is to say by concatenating filtering analysis samples from $p(\x_{s}|\y_{1:s}^{*})$ at time $s$ with filtering forecast samples from $p(\x_{s+1}|\x_{s})$ at time $s+1$.
 This makes it possible to realize the backward smoother with only a single backward pass following a preceding forward filtering pass, rather than requiring the sequence of recursive backwards sweeps used in the multi-pass variant.
+Pseudo-code for this method is provided in Algorithm~\ref{alg:backward_smoother_single_pass}.